fkammer/angular-recaptcha/README.md

 ></div>
 ```

-Please note that you have to enrypt your token yourself with your private key upfront!
+Please note that you have to encrypt your token yourself with your private key upfront!
 To learn more about secure tokens and how to generate & encrypt them please refer to the [reCAPTCHA Docs](https://developers.google.com/recaptcha/docs/secure_token).